wazuh/wazuh-documentation/source/pci-dss/policy-monitoring.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: There are several PCI DSS requirements to verify that systems are properly hardened.
-Learn more about the policy monitoring in this section of the Wazuh documentation.
+Learn more about policy monitoring here.

 .. _pci_dss_policy_monitoring: